sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot where the subject changes, including appearances, disappearances, or transitions between subjects.
+- The subject changes in the video, such as appearing, disappearing, or transitioning to another subject.

 </details>